ubuntu-robotics/design/articles/ros_node_idl.md

 How do upstream packages specify their interface requirements?
 Through a high-level description of all the actions, parameters, services and topics, provided or required, by each node within the package.

-The package interface is defined in a separate [XML][xml_wiki] file and exported from the `package.xml` using [REP 149's export mechanism][rep149_export], thereby avoiding pollution of the package manifest.
+The package interface is defined in a separate [XML][xml_wiki] file, thereby avoiding pollution of the package manifest.
+The XML file is exported from the package's `CMakeLists.txt` file, or from the `setup.py` file for a Python package.
+The export is supported by a `CMake` macro, `nodl_export_interface_description_file`, which installs the file to the current package's share folder as well as installs the required `ament` index resources needed for the interface description to be discovered later.

 The interface may cover only a subset of nodes in a package, as long as the nodes that _are_ covered are done so completely.
+Note that several IDL files can be exported, allowing for writing an IDL file per node.
+However the interface of a given node **can not** be split across several IDL files.
+If a given node appears several times, be it in one or several files, this will results in an error.

 Here is an example IDL for a package containing two nodes:

 {% include_relative ros2_node_idl/interface_declaration.xml %}

-Once an IDL file is written, it is exported from the package manifest:
+Once an IDL file is written, it is exported from the `CMakeLists.txt`:

+{% include_relative ros2_node_idl/CMakeLists.txt %}

+Similarly, for a Python package it is exported from the `setup.py` file:

-{% include_relative ros2_node_idl/package.xml %}
+{% include_relative ros2_node_idl/setup.py %}

-Note that several IDL files can be exported, allowing for writing an IDL file per node.

-### Schema for `package.xml`'s export tag

-#### `interface`

-This is how the package exports its defined IDL for other tools to consume.

-Attributes:

-**path**:  Path to XML file containing IDL

-Note that the introduction of the `interface` tag within the `export` tag of the package manifest raises a small difficulty with regards to the [REP 149][rep149_export].
-The REP specifies:

-> To avoid potential collisions, an export tag should have the same name as the package which is meant to process it.
-The content of that tag is up to the package to define and use.

-Considering the high level abstraction of the IDL, the `interface` tag is not meant for a specific package but rather declares intrinsic properties for anyone to process it.
-However, the keyword is likely solidly descriptive enough to either be accepted as falling under [REP 149][rep149_export] or else to motivate an amendment of the REP.

 ### IDL Schema